declanshanaghy/dollar-game/README.md

 ## 🧘‍♂️ Concluding Thoughts

 The Dollar Game is not merely a web application but a digital manifestation of mathematical beauty and bohemian expression.
-As you interact with the vertices and edges, remember that each action ripples through the system, much like our own interconnected existence.
+As you interact with the cash stacks and edges, remember that each action ripples through the system, much like our own interconnected existence.

 Visit us at [dollar-game.firemandecko.com](https://dollar-game.firemandecko.com) to experience the harmony of graph theory through secure cosmic vibrations.

-May your vertices always be positive, your edges forever flowing, and your code as enlightened as your spirit.
+May your cash stacks always be positive, your edges forever flowing, and your code as enlightened as your spirit.

 *~ The Cosmic Architect ~*